pdfcpu/pdfcpu/README.md

 Reducing the size of large PDF files for mass mailings by optimization to the bare minimum.
 This can be achieved by analyzing a PDF's cross reference table, removing redundant embedded resources like font files or images and by always writing back the file maxing out PDF compression.

-I also wanted to have my own swiss army knife for PDFs written entirely in Go that allows me to trim, split and merge PDFs.
+I also wanted to have my own swiss army knife for PDFs written entirely in Go that allows me to trim, split and merge.

 ### Features
 * Validate (validates PDF files up to version 7.0)